ham-lab-isu/Hybrid-Testbed/README.md

 # Hybrid Testbed for Image Segmentation Control
+# ROS Additive Manufacturing is forked from https://gitlab.com/InstitutMaupertuis/
 This repository contains a hybrid testbed project for image segmentation control, utilizing various tools and techniques for open loop control and ROS implementation.

 ## Project Structure